SAP Fiori for SAP S/4HANA – Top 10 Myths & Misconceptions to Avoid

 So you will need to set some expectations with your business, most importantly:

-- Classic apps are not guaranteed on mobile devices
+- Classic apps may not be guaranteed on mobile devices

 - And there are some other behaviour implications for specific features